beltran/gohive/README.md

 ### Using the SQL Interface

-GoHive now supports the standard `database/sql` interface, making it easier to use with existing Go code:
+GoHive supports the standard `database/sql` interface, making it easier to use with existing Go code:

 ```go
 import (